Table of Contents

 Example Use Case

-Future Serviceable Addresses are most often used when a subscriber is moving into a location that’s currently assigned to another active subscriber—but they aren’t limited to that situation.
-This section covers other common scenarios and how to use Future Serviceable Addresses to support your business.
+Future Serviceable Addresses are most often used when a subscriber is moving into a location that's currently assigned to another active subscriber, but they aren't limited to that situation.
+This section covers common scenarios and how to use Future Serviceable Addresses to support your business.

 New Subscriber's Account

-With the Future Serviceable Address entered on the account, any necessary work before the subscriber's move-in date can be scheduled.
-In this example, the customer is subscribing to a Fiber service, which will require a new drop at the subscriber's location.
-To take care of this, a job can be created and scheduled using the Future Serviceable Address assigned to the new subscriber's account.
-While it is the same address as a current subscriber, using the FSA will ensure that future work audits and job analytics will be correctly tracked for this subscriber.
-Another series of jobs can also be scheduled ahead of time, created to disconnect the outgoing subscriber and connect the new subscriber at this location.
-Within these jobs, the normal processes for deactivating an outgoing subscriber and activating an inbound subscriber will take place, with your technician able to work without any special considerations.
+With the Future Serviceable Address entered on the account, you can schedule any necessary work before the move-in date.
+In this example, the subscriber is subscribing to a Fiber service, which requires a new drop at the location.
+Create and schedule a job using the Future Serviceable Address assigned to the new subscriber's account.
+Even though it's the same address as a current subscriber, using the Future Serviceable Address ensures work audits and job analytics are tracked correctly for this subscriber.
+You can also schedule another series of jobs ahead of time to disconnect the outgoing subscriber and connect the new subscriber at this location.
+Within these jobs, the normal processes for deactivating an outgoing subscriber and activating an inbound subscriber take place, and your technician can work without any special considerations.

 New Subscriber's Job on top | Existing Subscriber's Job on bottom

-Finally, a Scheduled Event can be created on the new subscriber's account, dated for the day of their move, which will attach the Serviceable Address to their account, replacing the Future Serviceable Address and finishing the new account setup.
+Finally, create a Scheduled Event on the new subscriber's account, dated for the day of their move, which attaches the Serviceable Address to their account, replacing the Future Serviceable Address and finishing the new account setup.

 Existing Subscriber's Account